itw-creative-works/simply-beautiful/README.md

 </p>

 ## Simply Beautiful Works in Node AND browser environments
-Yes, this module works in both Node and browser environments, including compatability with [Webpack](https://www.npmjs.com/package/webpack) and [Browserify](https://www.npmjs.com/package/browserify)!
+Yes, this module works in both Node and browser environments, including compatibility with [Webpack](https://www.npmjs.com/package/webpack) and [Browserify](https://www.npmjs.com/package/browserify)!

 ## Un-minify any of the following languages
 * HTML